 To qualify for admission to a certificate program, students must have their high school diplomas or equivalent, be at least 17 years old, and submit recent physical examinations and immunization records.
 Before clinical courses, individuals should also make sure they obtain health or malpractice insurance.

 Certificate Program in Sterile Processing Technology

 A certificate program in sterile processing provides students with introductory health sciences courses as well as practical training in sterilization techniques.
 Math and computer courses may be included in the curriculum along with a clinical practicum.
 Some possible courses include:

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), medical equipment preparation workers, in general, held approximately 50,230 positions across the country in 2012.
-More than 35,000 of these individuals worked in general medical and surgical hospitals.
-The annual median wage for the profession in May 2012 was about $30,820, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), medical equipment preparers, in general, held approximately 55,610 positions across the country in 2018.
+More than 38,000 of these individuals worked in general medical and surgical hospitals.
+The annual median wage for the profession in May 2018 was about $36,240, per the BLS.

-The Certification Board for Sterile Processing and Distribution (CBSPD) offers professional certification for graduates of an approved program with significant work experience.
-Certification through this board is valid for five years, and professionals must submit proof of continuing education to renew a certification.
+The Certification Board for Sterile Processing and Distribution (CBSPD) offers professional certification for graduates of approved programs with significant work experience.
+Certification through this board is valid for five years, and professionals must submit proof of continuing education to renew certification.
 The CBSPD provides an approved course that meets continuing education requirements.

 Certificate programs are available for students hoping to get jobs as sterile processing technicians.
 Not only do these programs equip students with the necessary skills and knowledge to be successful, they can also qualify individuals to seek professional certification.